 • Driving a commercial vehicle without a valid commercial license

-Violations That Don’t Add Points
+What Violations Don’t Add Points?

 • Parking violations